When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Unravel the hidden truths and impacts of teenage pregnancy on young mothers, babies, families, and society.

-3. Teenage pregnancy is the second leading cause of death in girls aged 15 to 19.
+2. Teen pregnancy remains a leading cause of mortality globally for girls aged 15 to 19.

 30 Teenage Pregnancy Statistics and Facts

-The definition of teenage pregnancy is pregnancy occurring in individuals under the age of 20.
+Teenage pregnancy generally refers to pregnancy in females under the age of 20.

 Teen Pregnancy Rates by Year